|Home English Facebook Donate|

 Joseph Smith once said, 'I never told you I was perfect.'
 And he said "if anyone should expect perfection from me I should expect it from them."
 This doesn't work because Hinckley can't expect perfection from us because we do not claim to be prophets, seers, and revelators as is his title!
 We don't expect perfection from the prophet as a man but we certainly can expect more from him than he can expect from us.

 The world could certainly use a prophet in this day and age to give God's will concerning controversial issues like stem cell research or cloning organs.
-We don't know if God would approve of scientists cloning human organs.
 The LDS prophets are very silent on such issues.
 We suppose the rest of the world wouldn't believe them but the 14 million members of the LDS Church who believed them could act to bring legislation that supports God's will like have done with family issues such as abortion and same sex marriage.

 The prophets, seers and revelators sustained since Joseph Smith haven't prophesied, acted as seers or provided any real revelation except undoing what Joseph Smith revealed, such as ending polygamy or allowing black men to have the priesthood.
 Why hasn't any prophet since Joseph exhibited the same prophetic, seer and revelatory gifts that Joseph had?

 Members are leaving in ever-increasing numbers because of problems they find in the Book of Mormon.
 Why doesn't the prophet answer difficult questions about the Book of Mormon such as why horses, elephants, wheat, barley, steel, silk, glass, etc. were not in the Americas during BOM times, although the BOM claims they were?
 Instead, they turn to LDS apologists and organizations like FARMS and FAIR.
 Why are LDS scholars trying to answer these issues instead of revealed answers from God to His prophet and apostles?